Insiang: Production

 The film was originally an episode of the Philippine television dramatic series Hilda, which aired in 1974 with 17-year-old Hilda Koronel in the lead role.
 The screenplay, by Mario O'Hara, was inspired by a family he once knew.

+According to journalist Jo-Ann Maglipon, Brocka briefly considered casting Imee Marcos, his friend and daughter of Philippine President Ferdinand Marcos, for the title role of Insiang, but Koronel was chosen for the role instead.

 Producer Ruby Tiong Tan (a stockbroker at the time) was approached by Brocka to pitch the film with O'Hara's script: "That was the first time I met him.
 I found him to be sincere, professional, convincing; he had a fire in his eyes as he spoke.
 That impressed me.
 I couldn't turn him down.
 At the end of that meeting, I told him 'yes, let's do the film'".
 Two days later, filming began for 21 days, on location in Tondo.
 Policemen were on duty during the shoot to prevent the crew from being bothered by gangsters, since the slums of Tondo had an organized-crime presence.
 The filmmakers had to work quickly, wrapping production in time for the first Metro Manila Film Festival.

 Release

 Initial release

 Insiang's initial release in the Philippines was halted under the regime of President Ferdinand Marcos in 1976.
 Marcos's wife Imelda was critical of the film, saying that it barely depicted a "beautiful view" of the Philippines, and it was a target of censorship by governing bodies for the same reason.
+Imee Marcos, however, was a principal sponsor to the film's fundraising premiere, with proceeds going to the squatter outreach program of Assumption College San Lorenzo and the burn unit of the Philippine General Hospital.

 Religious officials and the public protested, which obliged the censors to lift the ban and allow the film to be released.
 It was unsuccessful at the Philippine box office, forcing Brocka's production company (CineManila Corporation) into bankruptcy.
 The film was entered in the 1976 Metro Manila Film Festival, and won its four categories: Best Actress (Koronel), Best Supporting Actor (Vernal), Best Supporting Actress (Lisa), and Best Cinematography (Conrado Baltazar).

 Producer Ruby Tiong Tan was contacted that year by Cannes Film Festival artistic adviser Pierre Rissient, who told her that Insiang had been selected as a Best Foreign Film entry.
 Tiong Tan, Koronel and Brocka traveled to France for the festival, the producer reportedly smuggling the film rolls in her luggage to prevent customs officers from confiscating them; she had added English subtitles.
 At the 1978 Cannes festival, the film premiered during the festival's Directors' Fortnight section to critical acclaim; it was the first Philippine film shown at Cannes.
 Koronel's performance led to her front-page appearance in the French daily Le Monde.
 In the United States, however, the film was less well-received at its premiere.